Yeshey/Insta_Auto_Update_Bio_GUI/README.md

 # Insta_Auto_Update_Bio_GUI

+**Use only the .py file, the .sh is for linux and doesn't provide full functionality**

 Updates Instagram bio with time alive from your anniversary and a phrase automatically

 Script uses browser GUI because Instagram doesn't give us any good API